sankhya007/obsidian_notes_sync/README.md

 # obsidian_notes_sync
-i am not gonna buy obsidian subscription, lol. what are they offering, huh?
-OHH YOU CAN SYNC YOUR DATA OVER THE DEVICES~, fuck your service!! it is just just a lost of .md files connected to each other i litraly can edit files push that in github and have the same writing where ever the machine i want mam. people's tech ill-literacy ain't a buisness venture.
+I am not gonna buy an Obsidian subscription, lol.
+What are they offering, huh?
+OHH YOU CAN SYNC YOUR DATA OVER THE DEVICES~, fuck your service!!
+It is just a string of .md files connected i can litraly can literally edit files, push that to GitHub, and have the same writing wherever the machine I want it to be.
+People's tech illiteracy ain't a business venture.

-the whole thing is just a string of readme files combined all together man, i hope more people figure this out and use this
+Man, I hope more people figure this out and use this and actually use it lol.

+kinda funny that this actually works, HAHA!!